anujcgi013/anujcgi013/README.md

 I am a determined and forward-thinking Fullstack developer with 9+ years of experience, working across a wide range of industries, from financial institutes to big manufacturing players.
 Proactive and adaptable, specializing in SaaS across multiple platforms; with a strong understanding and deep practical experience in developing sustainable, secure and long-lasting business applications.

-I have expertise in tech stacks such as C#, DotNet, Javascript, Angular, React and Azure.
+I have expertise in tech stacks such as C#, DotNet, Javascript, Angular, React, Blazor and Azure.

 ---
 💻 Main Tech Stack